What is an Email Client? And Do I Really Need One?

 Are Email Clients Secure?

 Using an email client isn’t inherently more or less secure than checking your email through webmail, but the security concerns can be different.
 With webmail, your primary concern is picking a strong password.
-But when picking an email client, you should also consider how it stores and transmits information.
+But choosing an email client, you should also consider how it stores and transmits information.

-The client must encrypt information like passwords and messages on your device.
-Encryption scrambles the information so that if malware somehow lands on your device, it can’t read your emails or steal your passwords.
+The client must encrypt information, such as passwords and messages on your device.
+Encrypted email scrambles the information so that if malware somehow lands on your device, it can’t read your emails or steal your passwords.

 Using secure transmission protocols is equally important.
 Without these protocols, attackers can intercept, modify, or reroute your emails.
 Two such protocols are IMAP TLS and SMTP SSL, which encrypt the communication between your email client and the server.
 This way, eavesdroppers can’t understand what’s being exchanged even if they manage to intercept it.